 Given the veneer of respectability that surrounds such events, you usually have two options: say yes, you have, and cut the person off; say no, and give up the high ground completely.

-So, after discussing this with Christina, let me make a few alternative suggestions for how to respond:
+So let me make a few alternative suggestions for how to respond:

 1. ‘Given that your suggestion is a blatant effort at one-upmanship, I’m not going to engage in your desperate game’.

 2. ‘Isn’t word association a wonderful thing!
 Obviously, a word I said has triggered something in your cerebral cortex, and out pops a suggestion for a book’.